-As the National Inclusion Partner of The Walrus, TD will also support two in-person events in 2022.
-The first of which, The Walrus Talks: Reconnecting Arts and Culture, will take place in Halifax on September 13, at 7 p.m.
-AT.
-Registrations for the fall events season will open soon, and attendees can be informed about that here.
+As the National Inclusion Partner of The Walrus, TD will also present an in-person event this year.
+The Walrus Talks Equitable Housing will take place in Vancouver on October 26, at 7 p.m.
+PT.
+Registrations for the fall events season will open soon.
+Sign up here to learn more.

 For more information, contact:

 Monita Mohan, Marketing Manager, The Walrus at email@example.com

 The Walrus provokes new thinking and sparks conversation on matters vital to Canadians.
 As a registered charity, we publish independent, fact-based journalism in The Walrus and at thewalrus.ca; we produce national, ideas-focused events, including our flagship series The Walrus Talks; and we train emerging professionals in publishing and nonprofit management.
 The Walrus is invested in the idea that a healthy society relies on informed citizens.